 Proactively taking responsibility for social issues is a part of our corporate identity and culture.
 We are absolutely convinced that fairness, environmental awareness and social responsibility go hand in hand with our corporate success.

 We have been honoured with an award by the Fair Wear Foundation for our commitment to social, safe and fair working conditions for our suppliers worldwide.
-In the Brand Performance Check 2016 from FWF, we achieved once again leader status, the best possible grade, with 92% of the points to be achieved.
+In the Brand Performance Check 2017 from FWF, we achieved leader status once again, which is the best possible grade.

 Social Report 2014/2015